superflausch/nl.philips.hue/README.md

-### Philips Hue App for Homey
+### Philips Hue for Homey

-This app adds support for Philips Hue products that work with the Philips Hue Bridge.
-Included are:
+This app adds support for all Philips Hue lights that work with the Philips Hue Bridge.

-* Philips Hue
-* Philips Hue Lux
-* LivingColors (untested)